 - Use your basic analytics data to supplement results data

-Analytics reports are powerful tools in your arsenal when you're generating ideas for experimentation.
-They help you focus your testing on important opportunities.
-After your first test, your Optimizely Results will help provide key insights; but your analytics tools can provide important parts of this picture as well.
+Reporting and analytics are powerful tools in your arsenal for generating ideas for experimentation.
+They help you focus your experimentation on important opportunities.
+After your first experiment, your Optimizely Results will help provide key insights; but your analytics tools can provide important parts of this picture as well.

 This article walks through a few ways to use basic reporting for hypothesis generation.
-You can also check out our other article on how to use more advanced reports to decide what to test.
 The examples below are from Google Analytics, but you can apply the same principles in other platforms.
 Many of these platforms integrate with Optimizely, so you can build a robust picture of your visitors’ behaviors.

-The advanced reports discussed in this article generally provide granular data about the friction points that visitors in different pathways.
+When you're ready, use advanced reporting to gain a more granular view of the friction points that visitors encounter.
 Use these reports to brainstorm how you can push the boundaries of your visitors’ expectations.

-To help structure and focus your team's creative process, add key insights from these reports to your program's business intelligence report.
+To help structure and focus your team's creative process, add key insights to your program's business intelligence report.

 Prefer to watch a video?
 Here’s a one-hour walkthrough on finding the most impactful areas to optimize on your site presented by Optimizely Strategy Consultant, Hazjier Pourkhalkhali.